Heat pumps

 What does a heat pump cost to run?

-For a typical single-family home (15,000 kWh heat demand, SCOP 4): about 3,750 kWh of electricity per year — at current tariffs around CHF 1,100.
-When a PV system runs at the same time: often another 30 – 50 % cheaper through self-consumption.
+For a typical single-family home (approx. 15,000 kWh heat demand): roughly 3,500 – 4,000 kWh of electricity per year, at current tariffs around CHF 1,000 – 1,200.
+On top of that come the annual maintenance costs.
+When a PV system runs at the same time, operation is often significantly cheaper through self-consumption.

 How well does a heat pump fit with PV and battery?

-Excellently.
-In summer the heat-pump boiler runs almost entirely on solar power.
-In winter the heating heat pump uses the solar surplus during the day.
-With a battery you can catch evening peaks.
+Well.
+An air-to-water heat pump uses the solar surplus during the day; with a battery you can catch some of the evening peaks.
 Typical Bergler setup: PV + battery + air-to-water HP as a full system with a single control.
+We don't combine an air-to-water HP with a separate heat-pump boiler.

 How loud is an air-to-water heat pump?

-Modern inverter models reach 30 – 45 dB(A) at the outdoor unit — quieter than a chest freezer.
-With correct placement you hear nothing inside.
+Modern inverter models run comparatively quietly; the actual values depend on the model and placement.
+With correct placement the unit is barely noticeable inside.
 We check compliance with cantonal noise regulations before the quote.

 Which manufacturer does Bergler use?

-Our heat pumps and heat-pump boilers come from Midea — one of the world's largest HVAC and heat-pump manufacturers.
-The units deliver a very strong price-performance ratio at Tier-1 SCOP values, and service coverage in Switzerland is solid.
+Our heat pumps and heat-pump boilers come from Midea, one of the world's largest HVAC and heat-pump manufacturers.
+The units deliver a very strong price-performance ratio, and service coverage in Switzerland is solid.

 Your energy project still lives in your head?